 I'd like to get the minister's position on small, modular reactors, as they produce no greenhouse gas.
 Thank you, Mr. Chairman.
+Chairman: Thank you.
+Minister Akeeagok.

 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
 If I recall, in the fifth Assembly, the Qulliq Energy Corporation was tasked to look into the particulars of that in terms of modules.
 I haven't been briefed on it, but any alternatives to reducing is a good thing and something that we will continue to explore.
 Thank you, Mr. Chairman.